TDA Total Withdrawal Application (and request to close TDA Account)

 • They are in-service and have reached age 59½.

-• They have separated from service.
+• They have separated from service (retired, resigned, or been terminated).

 • They are directly transferring (but not rolling over) their funds to another Section 403(b) plan.
-(See important note about Direct Transfers in the General Instructions panel above.)

 Unit Values